fyne-io/fyne/README-mobile.md

 ## Android

 To release your app needs to have debugging turned off.
-The easiest way to do this is to provide your own AndroidManifest.xml that disables it, as:
+If you are using a custom manifest file then you should add the following to AndroidManifest.xml:

 `<application android:label="..." android:debuggable="false">`

 This file should be placed in the `main` package, where you are running your builds from.
+If you have not set up a manifest file then fyne can make the changes for you by adding a `-release` parameter to your package build:

+`$ fyne package -os "android" -release ...`

 You may also need to correct the alignment of the APK file before uploading it to the Play Store, the following command should work: